FrostyX/fedora-magazine/2020-december.md

 ## Blanket

-[Blanket][blanket] is an application for playing background sounds.
-Listening to friendly sounds may improve your focus and increase your productivity.
-Or helps you to relax and fall asleep in a noisy environment.
+[Blanket][blanket] is an application for playing background sounds, which may potentially improve your focus and increase your productivity.
+Alternatively, it may help you relax and fall asleep in a noisy environment.
 No matter what time it is or where you are, Blanket allows you to wake up while birds are chirping, work surrounded by friendly coffee shop chatter or a distant city traffic, and then sleep like a log next to a fireplace while it is raining outside.
-Other popular choices for background sounds are pink and white noise.
+Other popular choices for background sounds such as pink and white noise are also available.

 ![Blanket][blanket-img]